sniederb/funnel-travel-extension-base/README.md

 The extension will run in the JVM context of the funnel.travel, and as such will have available the runtime libraries provided by funnel.travel.

 * slf4j-api, version1.7.25
-** Use jcl-over-slf4j for an implementation in tests
+    * Use jcl-over-slf4j for an implementation in tests
 * ch.qos.logback, version1.1.11
 * com.google.code.gson, version2.8.2
 * com.googlecode.json-simple, version1.1.1
+* com.google.guava (guava), version 19.0
 * commons-beanutils, version1.9.3
 * commons-collections, version3.2.2
 * commons-codec, version1.10